zamanehmcp/containers-workshop/Labs/Module 4 - Lab 1 Create an Azure Kubernetes Cluster.md

     --attach-acr $env:ACR_NAME
 ```

 The above command creates a new AKS cluster named aks-containers-workshop within the rg-containers-workshop resource group.
 The cluster has two nodes defined by the --node-count parameter.
 To minimize costs of this lab, only two nodes are being used.
 These nodes are system nodes used to host system pods for critical services such as DNS and metrics services.
 The --node-vm-size parameter configures the cluster nodes as Standard_B2s-sized VMs.
 The HTTP application routing add-on is enabled via the --enable-addons flag.
 These nodes are going to be part of System mode.
 An additional 2 nodes will be created in the next step to host the deployed application.
+An Application Gateway will also be created to expose the single public IP address that is used to access the app on the AKS cluster and provide L7 load-balancing.
+The cluster will include an Application Gateway Ingress Controller (AGIC) that allows AKS to leverage the Application Gateway.

 ### Add a Nodepool to the AKS Cluster